Akinesia112/irdl/docs/contributor-guide/processing_flow.rst

    The single ingest-ready file that ``irdl`` can read into the internal SOFA representation.

 ``output``
-   Cached files produced by converting the internal SOFA representation to disk-based Output Formats.
+   Files produced by converting the internal SOFA representation to disk-based Output Formats.

 Use these names in code comments and documentation.
 "Ingest-ready" is an adjective for a file in the ``ingest`` stage, not a separate stage name.